 The lake was green and still.
 The glacier was massive and I guess in late spring you can witness the melting of ice.
 The lake gets its green color owing to special algae that thrive in the area.
 The trek would be much more comfortable to do in summer.
 If heading out in autumn or winter, wear sturdy boots that won’t let cold seep in.

-Onwards to our next destination in New Zealand South Island, we had over 400 kilometers to drive.
+Onwards to our next destination, we had over 400 kilometers to drive.
 While it is possible to drive 400+ in the south island, with reasonable stops, I suggest splitting the journey and keep a daily limit of 250-275 kilometers.
 It is physically draining and fatigue can set in.

 Carrying on, we moved through mountain ranges and beautiful wine producing valleys that had all collectively turned yellow and red!
 It was just over 7 in the evening but it felt like midnight, thanks to the rain and cold when we reached the tiny town of Te Anau, the gateway to the Fjords.
 After a quick hot and spicy Indian dinner at Ravi’s Indian Restaurant in the town center, we crashed.